kubernetes-sigs/gateway-api/site-src/guides/tls.md

 [TLS Certificate in Route](#tls-certificate-in-route) provides an example of how this feature can be used.

 Also, as mentioned above, the Route Kind (`HTTPRoute`, `TLSRoute`, `TCPRoute`) is dependent on the protocol on the listener level.
 Listeners with `HTTPS` or `HTTP` protocols can use `HTTPRoute` as the TLS Termination is done at the listener level and thus, only HTTP information is used for routing.

 Listeners with the `TLS` protocol must use `TLSRoute` when the mode is set to `Passthrough` and `TCPRoute` when the mode is `Terminate`.

-For `TCPRoute`, only plain TCP routing (e.g. no SNI) is possible.
+Listeners with the TCP protocol must use `TCPRoute` for plain TCP Routing.

 ### Examples